danutaparaficz2/planner_osteo/JSON_INPUT_GUIDE.md

 What you can do:
 - Add/edit/delete Subjects, Lecturers, Rooms, and Student Groups
-- Edit configuration (weeks, days per week, timeslots per day)
+- Edit configuration (weeks, scheduled days, timeslots per day)
 - For priority lecturers (1-5), add availability slots interactively
 - Validate inputs and save with automatic backup of the previous file